 6) Review, review, review

-You’ve done the hard work of placing in time to create goals.
+You’ve done the hard work of placing in time to create life goals.
 The hard work of planning is done, so do yourself justice and periodically review your goals.
 You’ll either have the satisfaction of checking a completed goal off your list or remind yourself of what’s really important to you.
 It puts your personal objectives at the forefront of your attention and makes sure you keep on top of what matters most in terms of leading a fulfilling life.

 7) You will accomplish more than you dreamed of